hmdc/ondemand_dev_guide/RAILS_PASSENGER_APPS_GUIDE.md

 # Developing in your local environment

-You can develop the Rails application as a standalone normal Rails app with your IDE.
+You can develop the application as a standalone Rails app within your IDE.

 - You can run the application in development environment by running this in the console: